attilagk/monoallelic-brain-research/notebook/2017-03-10-mixed-model-todo/2017-03-10-mixed-model-todo.Rmd

 tags: [discussion, andy]
 ---

+Summary of planned task for the completion of this research project.

 * finalize model selection; use *unlm.Q* family and fine-tune terms of linear predictor
     * include imprinted gene cluster as predictor (embed genes in it)
 * predict *Age*, *Ancestry.1*, *Gender* effect for each gene